X-ray dark-field signal reduction due to hardening of the visibility spectrum: Introduction

-For conventional X-ray imaging and CT, this leads to ``beam-hardening'': Since low-energy X-ray photons (``soft'' X-rays) are usually attenuated more strongly than high-energy photons (``hard'' X-rays), the mean energy of photons transmitted through an object tends to be higher than that of the incident photons.
-The attenuation properties of structures downstream of such an object are then dominated by the material properties at these higher energies, resulting in a decreased attenuation.
-In CT, this may e.g. become apparent as ``cupping'' artifacts.
+For conventional X-ray imaging and CT, this effect is known as beam-hardening: Since low-energy X-ray photons are usually attenuated more strongly than high-energy photons, the mean energy of photons transmitted through an object tends to be higher than that of the incident photons.
+The attenuation of structures further downstream is then dominated by their properties at these higher energies, resulting in decreased attenuation.
+In CT, this may become apparent as a ``cupping'' artifact \cite{Hsieh2009}.

-This effect is also present in polychromatic GBI.
-Additionally however, while monochromatic dark-field and phase contrast are only a function of small-angle scatter and refraction, respectively, their polychromatic counterparts are simultaneously affected by all three basic interactions: attenuation, small-angle scatter and refraction.
-In particular, the effect of beam-hardening on the dark-field signal has been shown to be significant: Measured visibility in a polychromatic setup is a weighted average of photon-energy-dependent visibility, and a change in spectral composition of the wave field affects the average's relative weights (harder X-rays are weighted more strongly downstream of an attenuating object).
-This results in a change---often a decrease---of polychromatic visibility which is not due to small-angle scatter.
-Multiple approaches for quantifying and correcting this effect have been suggested~\cite{Yashiro2015,Pelzer2016}.
-Additionally, \cite{Pelzer2016} has also examined the influence of photon-energy-dependent refraction (dispersion) on the dark-field signal.
+This effect is also present in polychromatic grating-based X-ray imaging in all three signal channels (attenuation, differential phase, and dark-field).
+Additionally, while monochromatic dark-field and phase contrast are only a function of ultra-small-angle scatter and refraction, respectively, their polychromatic counterparts are affected by all three basic interactions: attenuation, ultra-small-angle scatter, and refraction.
+In particular, the effect of beam-hardening on the dark-field signal is significant: Measured visibility in a polychromatic setup is a \emph{weighted} average of photon-energy-dependent visibility (the visibility spectrum), and a change in spectral composition of the wave field affects the average's relative weights (harder X-rays are weighted more strongly downstream of an attenuating object).
+This results in a change---often a decrease---of polychromatic visibility, which is not due to ultra-small-angle scatter.
+Multiple approaches for quantifying and correcting this effect have been suggested, both for conventional grating-based imaging systems \cite{Yashiro2015, Pelzer2016} and dual-phase-grating systems \cite{Pandeshwar2020}. \cite{Pelzer2016} has also examined the influence of wavelength-dependent refraction on the dark-field signal.
+There have also been efforts to disentangle the impact of attenuation and edge-diffraction effects from dark-field images through algorithmic comparison of image content in the three grating-based imaging modalities~\cite{Kaeppler2014}.

-We show here that the aforementioned weights in the calculation of polychromatic visibility are also a function of the (incident) visibility spectrum.
-This means that different DFEC values may be measured for the same material, located at the same position in the same setup, depending on whether or not it is surrounded by other scattering materials---even if these materials induce minimal attenuation.
+For polychromatic signals however, we show here that the aforementioned weights in the visibility calculation also depend on the visibility spectrum.
+This means that different dark-field extinction coefficients may be measured for the same material, depending on whether or not it is surrounded by other scattering materials---even if they induce little attenuation.